 - 1. If the SSO is determined to be from a private sanitary sewer lateral the OSS places a call via the city-issued cell phone or through the Maintenance Division Secretary at 714-532-6480, to an AI for immediate response to the SSO location and the following procedures are followed: - a.
 SSOs on private property. - i.
 The responsible party (RP) will be identified and contacted by the AI and informed that the City of Orange provides initial response and cleanup; however, the RP is required, per the Orange Municipal Code, to eliminate the blockage in their lateral or sewer line, cleanup all SSOs on public and private property, and reimburse the City of Orange for all incurred costs during the SSO response.
-Additionally the RP will be made aware that the OCHCA will be contacted immediately to inform them of the potential threat to human health. - ii.
+Additionally the RP will be made aware that the OCHCA will be contacted immediately to inform them of the potential threat to human health.
+The City will assist the OCHCA in determining whether the SSO poses a risk to health or the environment, and conduct any sampling it may deem appropriate. - ii.
 The AI informs the RP that the City of Orange response crews will remain on-site until the RP has a plumber working on-site and has a cleanup crew working on-site with the ability to contain and isolate the SSO area and remove and adequately dispose of all SSO. - iii.
 If the private property spill involves a restaurant or multi-unit dwelling and the owner is non-responsive, and a significant amount of time has passed, the AI with the OCHCA can make the determination to shut off the water to the location.
-The AI will contact the Water Division at 714-538-1961 via the city-issued cell phone and request a shutoff. - If the shutoff involves a multi-unit apartment, then an attempt to notify each tenant will be made by OCHCA and/or the AI as agreed to on-site.
+The AI will contact the Water Division at 714-538-1961 via the city-issued cell phone and request a shutoff. - 1.
+If the shutoff involves a multi-unit apartment, then an attempt to

-- 2. If the shutoff involves a restaurant's water service, the OCHCA will be the lead agency in discussing the matter with the restaurant. - iv.
-The AI, when conditions allow, will take pictures showing the location and travel path of the SSO for inclusion in the report to the state's online SSO system (CIWQS). - v.
+- notify each tenant will be made by OCHCA and/or the AI as agreed to on-site - 2.
+If the shutoff involves a restaurant's water service, the OCHCA will be the lead agency in discussing the matter with the restaurant. - iv.
+The AI, when conditions allow, will take pictures showing the location and travel path of the SSO. - v.
 The AI takes inventory of the response staff, vehicles, supplies, and time spent at the SSO location for billing purposes, this information will be compared to the information compiled by the OSS as well. - vi.
 When the AI determines that all work has been completed satisfactorily, the OSS in agreement with the AI will instruct all remaining city crews to leave the site.